Strategic priority

 No Protection Without Justice

-Last year marked the 50th anniversary of the Clean Water Act, the landmark law enacted in 1972 in response to the declining state of US waters, including Ohio's Cuyahoga River catching on fire.
+2022 marked the 50th anniversary of the Clean Water Act, the landmark law enacted in 1972 in response to the alarming pollution of US waters, including Ohio's Cuyahoga River catching on fire.

 Yet fifty years later, water and hazardous chemicals still mix too often, too easily and too predictably in certain ZIP codes.
 At SCELP, we know that even if pollution and toxic contamination are somewhat localized, we all breathe the same air, drink the same water and live off the same land.